jianxiaoguo/website/content/en/docs/applications/using-dryccfile.md

 A manifest has three top-level sections.

-- build – Specifies the to build Dockerfile
+- build – Specifies the to build Dockerfile.
-- run – Specifies the release phase tasks to execute
+- run – Specifies the release phase tasks to execute.
+- config -  Specifies config group, global group automatic reference.
-- deploy  – Specifies process types and the commands to run for each type
+- deploy  – Specifies process types and the commands to run for each type.

 Here’s an example that illustrates using a manifest to build Docker images.